Steve Spurrier: After coaching

 In July 2016, Spurrier returned to the University of Florida to serve as an ambassador and consultant for the athletic program.
 On September 3, 2016, the field at Ben Hill Griffin Stadium was renamed to "Steve Spurrier-Florida Field at Ben Hill Griffin Stadium" in honor of Spurrier's achievements at the university.
-On June 7, 2016, South Carolina Governor Nikki Haley inducted Spurrier into the Order of the Palmetto, the highest honor of the South Carolina government.
-On July 22, 2021, Steve Spurrier was inducted into the South Carolina Football Hall of Fame.

-Since retiring from coaching, Spurrier has been a frequent contributor to sports talk shows on TV, radio, and podcasts, including his own show on SiriusXM Satellite Radio, co-hosting shows on WRUF radio in Gainesville, and appearing on many other shows.
+Since retiring from coaching, Spurrier has been regularly tapped as a guest on a wide variety of national and local TV and radio shows and podcasts which discuss college football.
+Most notably, Spurrier hosted his own show for several months on SiriusXM Satellite Radio, has been a co-host for podcasts with former player Shane Matthews, and is a regular guest or co-host on sports programming broadcast by WRUF radio in Gainesville.

+Spurrier's Gridiron Grille

 In 2021, Spurrier opened Spurrier's Gridiron Grill in the Celebration Pointe entertainment complex in Gainesville.
 The establishment is a sports bar / restaurant that features large displays of memorabilia from throughout Spurrier's playing and coaching career, including his Heisman Trophy.
+It also includes an area for hosting live radio broadcasts or podcasts which has hosted weekly call-in shows for Florida's football and basketball coaches.

 Personal life

 Spurrier married his college sweetheart, the former Jerri Starr, on September 14, 1966, during his senior year at the University of Florida.
 They have four children — Lisa, Amy, Steve Jr., and Scott, as well as 14 grandchildren.

+While he was a University of Florida student, Steve Spurrier was a member of Alpha Tau Omega fraternity (Alpha Omega chapter) and Florida Blue Key leadership honorary.
+As a coach, he was inducted into Omicron Delta Kappa at the University of Florida in 1991.

-Spurrier's oldest son, Steve Spurrier Jr., has been an assistant football coach for several years, including stints as a receivers coach on his father's staffs in Washington and South Carolina.
-After his father retired in 2015, Steve Jr. joined Bob Stoops's staff at Oklahoma.
+Spurrier's oldest son, Steve Spurrier Jr., has been an assistant football coach for several years, including stints as a receivers coach on his father's staffs in Washington and South Carolina and on Bob Stoops's staff at Oklahoma.
+Since 2025, Steve Jr. has worked with quarterbacks as an offensive analyst at Florida.
 Spurrier's younger son, Scott, played wide receiver for the Gamecocks through the 2009 season.
-Scott eventually joined his father as tight ends coach of the Orlando Apollos.
+Scott Spurrier has also coached and served on his father's staff with the Orlando Apollos.

-While he was a University of Florida student, Spurrier was a member of Alpha Tau Omega fraternity (Alpha Omega chapter), and was inducted into the University of Florida Hall of Fame, the University of Florida Athletic Hall of Fame, and Florida Blue Key leadership honorary.
-As a coach, he was inducted into Omicron Delta Kappa at the University of Florida in 1991.